-The situation became more settled in the fourth quarter of 2021, as investors digested the most severe measures.
+The situation became more settled in the fourth quarter of 2021, as investors adapted to the most severe measures.

-Turning to internet platform providers, it’s worth noting that the October study session of the Politburo called for the “co-existence of regulation and development for internet platforms” – stating that the digital economy is crucial for enhancing productivity and international competitiveness.
-Thereafter, the finalising of antitrust fines on some major platforms provided clarity, as the issue had clouded the sector.
+Turning to internet platform providers, it’s worth noting that the October study session of the politburo called for the coexistence of regulation and development for internet platforms—stating that the digital economy is crucial for enhancing productivity and international competitiveness.
+Thereafter, the finalizing of antitrust fines on some major platforms provided clarity, as the issue had clouded the sector.
 We believe the year-to-date correction, led by the regulatory clampdown in the third quarter, has allowed fundamental value to emerge in these sectors of Chinese equities.

-Regarding the real-estate sector, potential credit events still grabbed the headlines, but the Chinese government signalled that the debt crisis relating to a leading property developer was manageable, and any spillover risks would be contained.
+Regarding the real estate sector, potential credit events grabbed the headlines, but the Chinese government signaled that the debt crisis relating to a leading property developer was manageable, and any spillover risks would be contained.
 As a matter of fact, there are signs that credit conditions may be easing for the battered real estate industry.
 Bank lending to property developers rose sharply in October and November, with momentum expected to continue.

-Besides internal macroeconomic tailwinds, both onshore and offshore Chinese equities can potentially benefit from a more accommodative monetary policy.
-In December, the US Federal Reserve (the Fed) began tapering its bond-purchase programme.
-Meanwhile, the PBOC took advantage of the timing to cut its reserve requirement ratio (RRR) for the second time in 2021 and slashed rates for the second time in 20 months, raising liquidity in onshore stock markets.
+Besides internal macroeconomic tailwinds, both onshore and offshore Chinese equities can also potentially benefit from a more accommodative monetary policy.
+In December, the U.S. Federal Reserve (Fed) began tapering its bond purchase program.
+Meanwhile, the People’s Bank of China (PBoC) took advantage of the timing to cut its reserve requirement ratio for the second time in 2021 and slashed rates for the second time in 20 months, raising liquidity in onshore stock markets.
 While some industries experienced corrections, they were helped by accommodative government policies.
-Given accelerated structural transitions, Chinese equities still offer investors a great deal of potential that can be categorised into major themes known as the “5Cs”.
+Given accelerated structural transitions, Chinese equities still offer investors a great deal of potential that can be categorized into major themes that we call the 5Cs.

 China has followed a COVID-zero policy since 2020.
-As it was able to control the spread of the disease at an early stage, it was one of the first countries to emerge from the crisis.
-From mid-2020 onwards, while the pandemic wreaked havoc on global supply chains, China’s COVID measures ensured that industrial production could resume.
+As it was able to control the spread of the virus at an early stage, it was one of the first countries to emerge from the crisis.
+From mid-2020 onward, while the pandemic wreaked havoc on global supply chains, China’s COVID-19 measures ensured that industrial production could resume.
 In turn, this meant that the economy rebounded during the latter stages of the pandemic-led global supply chain disruption.